Sir-CxdesAlot/Sir-CxdesAlot/README.md

 🎓 I'm a **third-year Computer Science student** with a deep interest in full-stack software engineering.
 🔥 I’m passionate about solving real-world problems with clean, maintainable code.
-💼 I aim to contribute to open-source and continue growing my skills across the stack.
+💼 I aim to contribute to open-source and to continue growing my skills across the stack.

 ---